MSchmoecker/ComfyMods/ContentsWithin/README.md

 ## Changelog

+2.1.6
+ * Fixed a BepInEx cyclic dependency issue if certain mods are installed (AdventureBackpacks, Jewelcrafting, AAA_Crafting, AzuExtendedPlayerInventory and ContentsWithin)

 2.1.5
  * Fixed a conflict with Jewelcrafting where items can be moved out of sockets.
 Both TakeAll and PlaceStacks buttons are now always hidden on socketed items